 By emailing us this information, you consent to us sharing it with our partner and other government agencies for investigatory and statistical purposes.
 Your personal information will never be shared publically.

 For more information on collection and use of personal information, see our privacy and information statement.

 One of the best ways to put a stop to misinformation is by only sharing information from official sources.
 For up to date information on COVID-19 and the vaccine rollout check out the New Zealand Government's COVID-19 site.

 Remember: the vaccine is free for anyone who is 16 or over.
 The vaccine is not compulsory – you can choose if want to have it.

 You can protect yourself and others by knowing how to spot misinformation.
-Here are some tips on what to look for:
+Here are some tips on what to know and do:

 - Before sharing a story it’s important to check if it’s credible.
-You can do this by checking where the original story appeared and who is promoting it, and what other people are saying.
+You can do this by checking where the original story appeared, who is promoting it, and what other people are saying.
 For instance, do a Google search of the information or the organisation it has come from, and read what trusted reliable sources (such as academics or the mainstream media) say about it.